 1.Medication – Some pharmaceutical drugs such as triclabendazole, praziquantel and tribendimidine may be prescribed for 2-7 days, depending on the dosage.
 After the medication, stool examination will be repeated and patients will be recommended for retreatment if infection is still present.

 2.Alternative treatment – There are a few alternative treatments for those suffering from liver flukes.
-Examples are colonic irrigation, parasite cleanses, golden seal, natural liver fluke detox formulas, bowel cleaners such as Premier Cleanse, and bile movers like Herbal Digestive Bitters and Beet Capsules.
+Examples are colonic irrigation, parasite cleanses, golden seal, natural liver fluke detox formulas, bowel cleaners such as Premier Cleanse, and bile movers like Beet Capsules.
 A word of caution though, it is best to consult your doctor before taking any supplements or doing these treatments to make sure that it does not counteract any medications you are taking or that it will not worsen any other physical condition you may have.

 3. Paratosin – This botanical blend provides gastrointestinal and immune support for patients with liver fluke as well as other related parasitic infections.